Australian Registered Medical Device

 Vagus Nerve Stimulation Applications: Refractory Epilepsy Treatment

 Individuals may control the stimulation of the device when they sense an oncoming seizure.
 A health professional can determine the appropriate settings and adjust the timing, intensity, and frequency of the impulses to achieve the best seizure control possible.
-Furthermore, regular follow-up appointments will be necessary to fine-tune the settings and monitor the effectiveness of the treatment.
+Moreover, regular follow-up appointments will be necessary to fine-tune the settings and monitor the effectiveness of the treatment.

 Benefits of the Treatment for Epilepsy